paxi-web3/paxi/docs/whitepaper.md

 ---

-## Developer Experience

-Paxi is committed to lowering the barrier to entry for blockchain application development.
-To achieve this, it will include:

-- An integrated development environment (IDE) tailored for Paxi smart contracts
-- Intuitive SDKs and APIs
-- No-code/low-code smart contract options
-- Rich documentation and tutorials

-Even non-programmers will be able to deploy decentralized applications (dApps) on Paxi.

----

 ## Validator Participation

 Paxi democratizes consensus by reducing the technical and economic requirements needed to run a validator node.
 This ensures that the network remains open and inclusive, minimizing the concentration of power and enhancing decentralization.